This super easy hat and mittens knitting pattern is fun to knit and just in time for holiday gift giving.

 M1L, make 1 left

 Sizing: The hat will fit adult head size approximately (20 – 23 inches).
 Mittens will fit woman’s hand size between 7.5 and 9.5 inches and also man’s hands too.
 My friend Ted tried them and they were nice and cozy.
 The hat fit him too.

-Using long tail cast on method cast on 88 sts.
+Using long tail cast on method and size 7 needles cast on 88 sts.

 Work twisted ribbing stitch pattern for 1 inch as follows:

 Then switch to larger needles and continue in Stockinette stitch for 6 inches

 Row 1: * K9, k2tog, rep from * to last 11 sts, K7, k2tog, k2